epogrebnyak/econometrics-navigator/docs/topics/max-likelihood.md

 - [Maximum likelihood estimation in layman terms](https://stats.stackexchange.com/questions/112451/maximum-likelihood-estimation-mle-in-layman-terms)

+> Say you have some data.
+Say you're willing to assume that the data comes from some distribution -- perhaps Gaussian.
+There are an infinite number of different Gaussians that the data could have come from (which correspond to the combination of the infinite number of means and variances that a Gaussian distribution can have).
+MLE will pick the Gaussian (i.e., the mean and variance) that is "most consistent" with your data (the precise meaning of consistent is explained below).

 - [Why is maximum likelihood estimation considered to be a frequentist technique](https://stats.stackexchange.com/questions/180420/why-is-maximum-likelihood-estimation-considered-to-be-a-frequentist-technique/190695#190695)

+## In Russian

 - [Very accessible math treatment (in Russian)](https://nsu.ru/mmf/tvims/chernova/ms/lec/node14.html)